-Hoosiers filed 14,000 complaints about unwanted calls in 2013.
-That number is down nearly 36 percent from the year before.
-The reduction in complaints is due to the aggressive enforcement efforts of the Indiana Attorney General's office and the Federal Trade Commission.
-Even though we are making progress, Indiana consumers are still plagued with phone calls playing automated messages known as robocalls.
+Hoosiers filed 13,455 complaints about unwanted calls in 2014.
+Despite the aggressive enforcement efforts of the Indiana Attorney General's office and the Federal Trade Commission.
+Indiana consumers are still plagued with phone calls playing automated messages known as robocalls.
 In fact, more than 50 percent of the complaints filed last year were regarding robocalls.

 Federal and state leaders agree that accessibility, affordability and caller-ID spoofing technology have helped create this flood of robocalls.
 Illegitimate businesses and scammers using VOIP or Voice Over Internet Protocol can make thousands of calls per minute – at a low cost – from anywhere in the world.
 Caller ID spoofing technology allows scammers to disguise the source of the call, so the number on your caller ID is often phony.

 In Indiana, most robocalls are illegal regardless of whether or not your number is registered on the Do Not Call list.
 Exceptions include calls from school districts to students, parents or employees and businesses advising employees of work schedules.
 It is legal if a live phone operator first obtains your permission before playing a pre-recorded message.